Willy Adames Preview, Player Props: Brewers vs. Marlins

-The Milwaukee Brewers, including Willy Adames and his .500 slugging percentage over his past 10 games, take on starting pitcher Jesus Luzardo and the Miami Marlins at American Family Field, Monday at 7:40 PM ET.
+The Milwaukee Brewers, including Willy Adames and his .676 slugging percentage over his past 10 games, battle starting pitcher JT Chargois and the Miami Marlins at American Family Field, Tuesday at 7:40 PM ET.

+In his last game, he racked up four RBI (going 3-for-4 with two doubles and a triple) against the Marlins.

 Willy Adames Game Info & Props vs. the Marlins